Difference Between Program Manager vs Project Manager

 Having reached the end of this topic, it comes to mind to enlist one similarity between project managers and program managers.
 They are both hardworking individuals who are striving towards making a difference in the business and industry they belong to and putting to efficient use the skills and expertise they possess.

 I hope you enjoyed reading this article and I hope your aspirations are drawn towards either being a project or a program manager.
-The businesses around the world are in search for such individuals who can bear the responsibility and accountability of improving business performance and in turn making a change in the global economic scene.
+Businesses around the world are in search for such individuals who can bear the responsibility and accountability of improving business performance and in turn making a change in the global economic scene.

 Click on the Share button to spread the good news of project and program management and hit on the Like button to show us your love.
 Stay inspired!